The Perfect Pasha

 We're coming over.

-The red truck bounces through a swamp full of trees and hanging moss, then over a long bridge by the edge of a lake.
+ZYDECO MUSIC blares.
+The red truck bounces through a swamp full of trees and hanging moss.
+It crosses a long bridge by the edge of a lake.

-She stops her pickup truck beside a sign that says "No Stopping Any Time” and takes the black kitty in her arms.
+Manon parks beside a sign that says "No Stopping Any Time.”
+Emily gets out of the truck with the black kitty in her arms.

 Don't worry baby.
 Long as you do your job you'll be just fine.